Automorphism groups of rigid affine surfaces: the identity component: Birational geometry of weighted graphs

 where the $p_i$ are birational morphisms of graphs.
 Consider also a birational transformation $\phi\colon\Gamma_1\dasharrow\Gamma_2$ written as

-where the $\Delta_i$ are weighted graphs and for $n>1$ exactly one of the $\psi_i$ and $\psi_{i+1}$ is a birational morphism and the other one is the inverse of a birational morphism.
-We say that $\phi$ \emph{fits} in \eqref{triangular diagram} and that \eqref{triangular diagram} \emph{dominates} $\phi$ if \eqref{eq:decomposition} is included in a sequence of commutative diagrams
+where the $\Delta_i$ are weighted graphs and exactly one of the $\psi_i$ and $\psi_{i+1}$ is a birational morphism and the other one is the inverse of a birational morphism.
+We say that $\phi$ \textit{fits in} \eqref{triangular diagram} if \eqref{eq:decomposition} is included in a sequence of commutative diagrams

-where $\eta_1=p_1$ and $\eta_n=p_2$; see Definition \ref{def:morphism-equiv}. \end{definition} \begin{remark} The graphs $\Gamma_1$ and $\Gamma_2$ in diagram \eqref{triangular diagram} are birationally equivalent via the birational transformation $\phi'=p_2\circ p_1^{-1}\colon\Gamma_1\dasharrow\Gamma_2$.
+where $\eta_1=p_1$ and $\eta_n=p_2$; cf. Definition \ref{def:morphism-equiv}. \end{definition} \begin{remark} The graphs $\Gamma_1$ and $\Gamma_2$ in diagram \eqref{triangular diagram} are birationally equivalent via the birational transformation $\phi'=p_2\circ p_1^{-1} \colon\Gamma_1\dasharrow\Gamma_2$.
 Thus, starting with a diagram \eqref{triangular diagram} we come to a birational transformation $\phi'$.
 In the next proposition we show that, conversely, given a birational transformation of weighted graphs one can construct a corresponding diagram \eqref{triangular diagram}. \end{remark} \begin{proposition}[{\rm see \cite[Remark A1(1)]{FZ}}] Let $\phi\colon\Gamma_1\dasharrow\Gamma_2$ be a birational transformation of weighted graphs.
 Then $\phi$ fits in a diagram \eqref{triangular diagram} for some $\Gamma,p_1,p_2$. \end{proposition} \begin{proof} The assertion is evidently true if $\phi$ is an isomorphism.
-Assuming this is not the case, up to an isomorphism of $\Gamma_2$, we can write $\phi$ as in \eqref{eq:decomposition} with every $\psi_i$ being a product of blowdowns or the inverse of such a product, see Remark \ref{rems}.2.
+Assume this is not the case.
+Up to an automorphism of $\Gamma_2$, we can write $\phi$ as in \eqref{eq:decomposition}, where $\psi_i$ for $1\le i\le n-2$ is either a product of blowdowns following by a product $\psi_{i+1}$ of blowups, or such a product in the reverse order, see Remark \ref{rems}.1.
+Let us proceed by recursion.
 For $n=1$ our assertion is obvious.

 Assume now that $n=2$ and $\phi=\sigma_2^{-1}\sigma_1$ where the $\sigma_i:\Gamma_i\to\Gamma_0$ are blowdowns.
 If both $\sigma_1^{-1}$ and $\sigma_2^{-1}$ are inner blowups of the same edge of $\Gamma_0$, then the graph $\Gamma=\Gamma_1=\Gamma_2$ dominates both $\Gamma_1$ and $\Gamma_2$ via isomorphisms.
 Otherwise, applying simultaneously both of them one transforms $\Gamma_0$ into a graph $\Gamma$ with two distinct vertices $v_1$ and $v_2$ such that $\Gamma$ dominates $\Gamma_1$ (resp., $\Gamma_2$) via the contraction $p_1$ of $v_2$ (resp., $p_2$ of $v_1$).
 This produces a desired diagram \eqref{triangular diagram}.